wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 <!-- change description to: Use an Automation on artifacts in your project to trigger actions when aliases or versions in an artifact collection are created or changed.
 For example, you can trigger a launch job whenever a new version is added to a dataset artifact to automatically retrain a model. -->

-Create an automation to trigger workflow steps.
+Create an automation on artifacts to trigger actions when aliases or versions in an artifact collection are created or changed.
+For example, you can trigger a launch job whenever a new version is added to a dataset artifact to automatically retrain a model.
+Artifact automations have project-level scope.

 To create an automation, define the [action](#action-types) you want to occur based on an [event type](#event-types).
 For example, you can create a trigger that automatically retrains a model when a dataset is updated.

 The following page describes how to create, view, and delete automations that apply to artifacts in a project.

-:::info
+:::tip
+Artifact automations have project-level scope.
+This means that only events within a project will trigger an artifact automation.

+This is in contrast to model automations created in the W&B Model Registry.
+Automations created in the W&B Model Registry are scoped to the Model Registry.
 For information on how to create an automation specifically for models, see the [Automations for Model CI/CD](../model_registry/automation.md) page in the [Model Registry chapter](../model_registry/intro.md).
 :::

 ## Event types